Întregalde: History

 The locality was first attested in 1525, under the name of Galda Românească, during the time when the Voivode of Transylvania was John Zápolya, who in 1526 became King of Hungary.
 The oldest village is Dealu Geoagiului, documented since 1413, as Alter Gyor Valaharis, or the Other Romanian Geoagiu.

 The name Întregalde (literally, "In Between the Galdas") is said to come from the fact that the first houses were built near the confluence of the two rivers running through town, Galda and Găldița (or, "Little Galda").

 Demographics

-According to the census from 2011 there was a total population of 577 people living in this commune (down from 2,385 in 1941 and 877 in 2002), of which 94.8% are ethnic Romanians.
-Furthermore, 92.2% are Orthodox and 1.39% are Seventh-day Adventists.
+At the census from 2011 there was a total population of 577 people living in this commune (down from 2,385 in 1941 and 877 in 2002), of which 94.8% were ethnic Romanians.
+Furthermore, 92.2% were Orthodox and 1.39% were Seventh-day Adventists.

 In recent years, the population of the commune has been declining and aging, with an average age of about 60.
 Some 60 inhabitants work outside the country.
 As of 2012, one of the villages, Mărinești, had a single dweller, a man in his 80s.

+At the 2021 census, Întregalde's population further declined, to 459.